 1 company would like to revert the agreements.

+1 company think we may use AnchorAssistanceInformation (from Achor to Server) to address QC’s concern.

 Rapporteur would suggest to follow majority view, i.e. remove the FFS on how to capture from stage 3.
 Companies can discuss how to capture it in stage 2.